 The school counselors and support staff are committed to facilitating the normal development of all students.
 As it will become evident in the following pages, the counselors initiate contact with all students by class at different times during the school vear.
 In addition, when counselors become aware of either academic or personal/social difficulties, they reach out to students and, where appropriate, to parents.
-The Guidance Department strongly encourages parents to initiate and to maintain contact with their student's counselor.
-Parents and students may call the Guidance Office 7:20 a.m. -3:20 p.m.
-Successful guidance and counseling requires good communication among parents, students and counselors.
-We hope that through our mutual effort students and parents will establish a positive working relationship with the guidance staff.
+The School Counseling Department strongly encourages parents to initiate and to maintain contact with their student's counselor.
+Successful school counseling requires good communication among parents, students and counselors.
+We hope that through our mutual effort students and parents will establish a positive working relationship with the school counseling staff.

-SCHOOL COUNSELING PROGRAMS AND SERVICES
+PROGRAMS AND SERVICES